XDeFi-tech/docs-new/developers/introduction.md

 Don't hesitate to join our [Discord channel](https://discord.gg/xdefi) and ask any questions related to your developer experience with the community.

-## XDEFI Wallet integration
+## Ctrl Wallet integration

-Here is our current list of XDEFI Wallet integration:
+Here is our current list of Ctrl Wallet integration:

 - [Extension Wallet](./extension-wallet)
 - [Mobile Wallet](./mobile-wallet)